fortesenselabs/metatrader-terminal/README.md

 - **Username**: root
 - **Password**: root

-### Access the NATS Server
+### Access the socket.io Server

-To manage the MT5 terminal via the NATS server, configure your application to connect to `localhost:4222` using the NATS protocol.
+To manage the MT5 terminal via the socket.io server, configure your application to connect to `localhost:3000` using the socket.io protocol.
 This allows you to interact programmatically with the MT5 terminal.

 ## Development